How much employers get

 The grant is available to employers who employ people with disabilities either full-time or part-time.
 The job should be permanent and expected to last at least 32 weeks.

-What will happen at the end of the 13 weeks?
+What happens at the end of the 13 weeks

-At the end of the 13 weeks, the Employment Service Adviser from the Jobs & Benefits office/JobCentre will meet with the employee and the employer to review the job trial and arrange for the grant to be paid.
+At the end of the 13 weeks, the Employment Service Adviser from the Jobs and Benefits office will meet with the employee and the employer to review the job trial and arrange for the grant to be paid.

-You can get more information on this grant by speaking to a Employment Service Adviser at your local Jobs and Benefits office/JobCentre.
+You can get more information on this grant by speaking to a Employment Service Adviser at your local Jobs & Benefits office/JobCentre.

 The Disability Employment Service (DES) provides support to employers to help them recruit people with health issues or disabilities.
-And, it enables employers to retain employees who become sick or disabled in their jobs.
+It also allows employers to retain employees who become sick or disabled in their jobs.